Yusuf Ali Nur

-Yusuf Ali Nur (born 11 October 1978) is a Somalian professional football coach and former player who played as an attacking midfielder.
-He recently coached Dekedaha.
+Yusuf Ali Nur (born 11 October 1978) is a Somali professional football coach and former player who played as an attacking midfielder.
+He currently coaches Somalia national team.

 Yusuf started his career at HACHS before establishing himself as one of the best players in the Somali Premier League.
 In 1997, he moved to Elman where he won three consecutive league titles.
 Yusuf Ali was also the captain of the Somalia national team from 1997 up to 2010.

 In 2010, after retiring as a player, Ali Nur transitioned into coaching, and began his head coaching career at Elman, In his several seasons as Elman coach, Ali Nur won two league titles and a Somalia Super Cup.

 Club career

 Ali Nur joined Elman in 1997 after leaving his former team HACHS.
 He played for Elman from 1997 up his retirement in 2010.

-He was the captain of Elman fom 2005 up to 2010; Ali Nur led the team into several CAF tournaments.
+He was the captain of Elman from 2005 up to 2010; Ali Nur led the team into several CAF tournaments.